AFI's 100 Years...100 Songs: Most represented singers

 Judy Garland (also listed in first place for "Over the Rainbow") and Gene Kelly are tied with five songs each; all of Garland's songs and two of Kelly's are solos.
 Julie Andrews, Fred Astaire, Marni Nixon, and Barbra Streisand follow Garland and Kelly with four songs each.
-All of the songs performed by Astaire and Streisand are ranked within the top half of the list.
-Astaire was co-credited for three out of his four songs listed, while Streisand performed all four of her songs by herself.
+Astaire and Nixon were co-credited for three out of their four respective songs listed, while Andrews sang two solos; Streisand performed all four of her songs by herself.